maamari/Decompiler/README.md

 ```
 Will push the expression ((3*2)+1) to the top of the stack.

-The user is then prompted to select whether or not they would like to simplify the top of the stack or not.
+The user is then prompted to enter whether or not they would like to simplify the top of the stack or not.
 ```
 Would you like the output simplified?
 (Enter Y|N):
 Y